Lunarnovaa/nixconf/README.md

 [@itslychee](https://github.com/itslychee), for help on Discord.

-[@NotAShelf](https://github.com/NotAShelf), both on Discord and through his now archived Nix config that I have referenced for this README and for my profile options system, and most certainly for other reasons that I may be missing.
+[@NotAShelf](https://github.com/NotAShelf), for enough reasons that I am certain to leave something out.
+For his now archived Nix config, for the extensive help and patience he has given me, and for being insane enough to do a lot that I have learned from.
+Much of my config is heavily inspired by his.

-This list will be sure to grow, and I have probably missed pepole.
+This list will be sure to grow, and I have probably missed people.
 So to everyone else I have interacted with on my Nix journey, thank you.

 ## Licensing